-REGISTER & ATTEND A "TECH CONNECT SESSION"
+STEP 6: ATTEND A GETTING STARTED CENTER'S "TECH CONNECT SESSION"

-Register for a session by caling (815) 921-4094 or visit: RockValleyCollege.edu/GSC-Reg.
-The session, offered by the Getting Started Center, will provide an introduction to utilizing RVC Online Services and the RVC EAGLE Learning Management Systems.
-Students must have applied and have registered for classes in order to attend this session.
+Register for a session at: RockValleyCollege.edu/GSC-Reg.This session will provide an introduction to utilizing RVC Online Services and the RVC EAGLE Learning Management Systems.
+Students must have applied to RVC and be registered for classes in order to attend this session.
+For questions or additional information contact the Getting Started Center at (815) 921-4094.